flowsion/api/Sections/projects.md

 This will delete a specific project.

-    `DELETE /projects/1` will delete the project with the ID 1.
+    `DELETE /projects/1` will delete the project with the id 1.

 On success this will return a `204 No Content` response.